 This isn’t an extensive list of hikes in Kananaskis, nor are these ALL the best hiking trails in Kananaskis.
 This is a list of hikes that everyone should do at least once.
 Each one provides something different, whether it’s a mountain lake, stunning mountain views or both.

 You’re likely to find Ha Ling Peak and EEOR (below) on every list of the best hikes in Kananaskis.
 What makes these so great?
-You can’t beat the views!
+You can’t beat the views of the Canadian Rockies!
 While hiking up Ha Ling will get your blood pumping, that uphill climb is well worth it.

 We’ve seen people of all fitness levels complete the Ha Ling Peak hike.
 While it can take some perseverance, one step at a time will get you there.
 The trail is easy to follow and it has a great reward.
 Just be cautious going past the saddle where you’ll be hiking on loose rocks and never venture too close to the edge.